 We are one of the largest carriers of bulk commodities in Western Canada, with a service area covering western, central, and northern Canada, as well as the northwestern United States.
 Caron provides safe, dependable service to the construction, manufacturing, mining, oilfield, petro-chemical, pulp, paper, and water treatment industries.

-With well over 400 employees and leased operators, our fleet was the first in Western Canada to be certified to ISO standards, and the company continues to be ISO certified at all five facilities and its head office.
+With well over 400 employees and leased operators, our fleet was the first in Western Canada to be certified to ISO standards.
 Caron’s equipment is among the most modern and well-maintained in the industry, equipped with state-of-the-art technology and operated by our professionally trained drivers.
 Our customers benefit from both our past experience and our modern practices.

 - 1947 – Ed Caron and four other truckers form Caron Transport to haul rations north along 900 miles of the Alaskan Highway.
 After the 1947 Leduc oil discovery, company founder Ed Caron expanded operations to the oilfield service industry.
 Later, Caron Transport began hauling sand and gravel, then crude, and eventually cement and chemicals.

 - 1951 – Caron Transport Ltd. is incorporated.